v4resk/red-book/ad/movement/ad-cs/access-controls.md

 {% tabs %}
 {% tab title="UNIX-like" %}
-From UNIX-like systems, [Certipy](https://github.com/ly4k/Certipy) (Python) can be used to enumerate access rights over the CA object ([how to enumerate](./#attack-paths)) and modify some CA's attributes like the officiers list (an officier is a user with the **ManageCertificate** rights) or the enabled certificate templates.
+From UNIX-like systems, [Certipy](https://github.com/ly4k/Certipy) (Python) can be used to enumerate access rights over the CA object and modify some CA's attributes like the officiers list (an officier is a user with the **ManageCertificate** rights) or the enabled certificate templates.

 ```bash
 # Add a new officier